ohcnetwork/docs/docs/care/CEP/Draft/0012-careplan.md

 ## User Stories

+### Patient Dashboard Management

-A care plan would be manageable from the patient dashboard.
-The user can see all the current active care plans listed here.
-Additionally, the user can filter and see completed/expired plans.
-The page would have a “Create” button as well, taking them to the care plan form.
+A care plan is manageable from the patient dashboard, which serves as the central hub for all patient-related activities.
+On this dashboard, users can view a comprehensive list of all current active care plans.

-The form would contain basic details of the CarePlan model, followed by a form to add goals.
-Once done, the user would be able to create a new care plan with new goals.
+### Filtering and Retrospective Analysis

+In addition to viewing active care plans, users can filter and view completed or expired plans.
+This filtering capability allows healthcare providers to efficiently manage and review past care plans, facilitating better continuity of care and enabling retrospective analysis of patient outcomes.

+### Creating a New Care Plan

+The patient dashboard features a prominent “Create” button, designed to streamline the process of initiating a new care plan.
+Upon clicking this button, users are directed to a dedicated care plan form.
+This form is intuitively organized to first capture the basic details of the CarePlan model, such as the plan's title, description, and relevant dates.
+Following this, users are prompted to add specific goals, which are essential components of the care plan.
+These goals are clearly defined and measurable, providing a structured framework for patient care.

+### Integration and Monitoring

+Once the form is completed, users have the capability to create a new care plan, complete with its associated goals.
+This new care plan is then integrated into the patient dashboard, where it can be actively managed and monitored.

+### Plan Dashboard Overview

+Clicking on a specific care plan navigates the user to the Plan Dashboard.
+This specialized dashboard provides a detailed overview of the selected care plan, including comprehensive notes and other pertinent details.
+It also features time series graphs of the goal updates, offering a visual representation of progress over time.
+These graphs are instrumental in helping healthcare providers assess the effectiveness of the care plan and make informed decisions about any necessary adjustments.

+### Dynamic Goal Management

-Clicking on a care plan would take you to the Plan Dashboard.
-It will contain notes and other details.
-It will also include time series graphs of the goal updates to help determine progress for the goals.
-The user will be able to add new goals, update previous goals, and add goal updates through the plan dashboard.
-There will be options to create new tasks, medication requests, and service requests associated with the plan.
-These and their progress will also be tracked through the Care Plan dashboard.
+Within the Plan Dashboard, users have the flexibility to add new goals, update existing goals, and record goal updates.
+This functionality ensures that care plans remain dynamic and responsive to the evolving needs of the patient.
+Additionally, there are options to create new tasks, medication requests, and service requests associated with the care plan.
+The progress of these tasks and requests is meticulously tracked through the Care Plan dashboard, providing a holistic view of the patient's care journey.

+### Printing and Alerts

-Once a goal or plan is nearing its due date, alerts will be issued.
-If the due date is crossed before reaching targets, the plan and goals’ statuses will change to “not-reached.”
+There is a "Print Report" option that allows users to directly print the report from the dashboard.
+As a goal or care plan approaches its due date, the system automatically issues alerts to notify healthcare providers.
+These alerts serve as reminders to review the plan's progress and take any necessary actions.
+If the due date is surpassed without achieving the set targets, the statuses of the plan and its goals are updated to “not-reached.”
+This status change prompts a re-evaluation of the care plan, ensuring that patient care remains proactive and goal-oriented.

+## Optional features

+### Goal Chat

+In the Plan Dashboard, healthcare providers, including nurses and doctors, will have access to a dedicated chat feature associated with each goal.
+This Goal Chat will facilitate real-time communication and collaboration among the care team members, ensuring that everyone involved in the patient's care is aligned and informed.

+The Goal Chat will also serve as a record of communication, allowing team members to review past discussions and decisions.
+This historical context will be valuable for understanding the evolution of the care plan and for making informed adjustments as needed.